Chart Color Schemes

 Point Clare faces significant health challenges based on AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across all age groups but more so among older cohorts.

-Private health cover is at approximately 53% of the total population (~2,118 people), compared to 59.9% across Greater Sydney.
+Private health cover is at approximately 53% of the total population (~2,118 people), compared to Greater Sydney's 59.9%.
 The most common medical conditions are arthritis and mental health issues, affecting 9.4% and 9.4% of residents respectively.
-However, 63.0% of residents report no medical ailments, compared to 74.6% in Greater Sydney.
-Working-age residents have a higher prevalence of chronic health conditions than average.
-The area has 26.0% of residents aged 65 and over (1,049 people), which is higher than the 15.4% in Greater Sydney.
-Health outcomes among seniors present some challenges but rank lower nationally compared to the broader population.
+However, 63.0% of residents claim to be completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+Working-age residents show an above-average prevalence of chronic health conditions.
+The area has 26.1% of residents aged 65 and over (1,053 people), higher than Greater Sydney's 15.4%.
+Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health